-The Energy Policy Research Conference is a premier, interdisciplinary forum in North America that examines the drivers and impacts of policy in energy-related systems.
-The 9th Annual Meeting will focus on how energy policy is framed, influences and is evaluated in times of disruptive change.
-The event will bring together leading researchers, as well as policymakers, practitioners and members of the private sector from September 29th to October 1st, 2019 in Boise, Idaho.
-The aim is to explore issues and opportunities with up-to-date, interdisciplinary research, while fostering in-depth, cross-cutting exchanges of ideas.
+The Energy Policy Conference is a premier, interdisciplinary forum in North America that examines the drivers and impacts of policy in energy-related systems.
+The 9th Annual Meeting focused on how energy policy is framed, influences and is evaluated in times of disruptive change.
+The event brought together leading researchers, as well as policymakers, practitioners and members of the private sector from September 29th to October 1st, 2019 in Boise, Idaho.
+The aim was to explore issues and opportunities with up-to-date, interdisciplinary research, while fostering in-depth, cross-cutting exchanges of ideas.

 Topics of interest this year include (but are not limited to) how policy is framed, influences, and is evaluated in times of disruption in the context of: